Welcome to today's edition of the Rush 24-7 podcast.

 There's all these non-website bits that you can partake in.

-And we're now going back where you can call 1-800-OBAMACARE instead and sit in our virtual waiting room, listening to the virtual orchestra play virtual windmills of your virtual mind until our Obamacare navigators, our Obamacare navigators are ready to put you in the birch bark canoe and glide you up the Amazon and into its obscure tributaries deep into the jungle until you reach the all-powerful source of American health care.
+our Obamacare navigators, are ready to put you in the birch bark canoe and glide you up the Amazon and into its obscure tributaries deep into the jungle until you reach the all-powerful source of American healthcare and the Obamacare navigator will have guided you to your destination.

-Nobody, nobody on the planet would set down to devise a health care system like this.
+Nobody, nobody on the planet would set down to devise a healthcare system like this.

 This is government.